bepronetwork/web-network/docs/DEPLOY-SMART-CONTRACT.md

 ### Option A - Use Existing Contract

-1. Just update the .env file with respective addresses.
+1. Just update the .env file with the respective addresses.

 ```text
 # .env